Yep, today we’re talking pot and how to trade marijuana stocks.

 I’ve gotta remind you, though: Trading pot stocks well requires that you know what you’re doing, that you have a trading plan, and that you can make sound trading decisions.
 Always remember that trading is RISKY.

 The tips I listed in this post can help set you on the right path, but if you’d like more support, join me in daily webinars and our live chat room at StocksToTrade Pro.

-Follow along with the above tips, load up your trading platforms and bring up those charts.
+Follow along with the above tips, load up your trading platforms, and pull up those charts.